syncfusion-content/install-docs/Common/Essential-Studio/Installation/WebKit-HTML-converter.md

 Uninstalling Syncfusion  HTML converter Installer via Command Line in Silent mode is possible.
 The steps below will assist you in uninstalling the  HTML converter.

-1. When you do not have the extracted installer (syncfusionessentialwebkit _(version).exe) then follow the steps from 2 to 7.
+1. When you do not have the extracted installer (syncfusionessentialhtmlconverter_(version).exe) then follow the steps from 2 to 7.
 2. Double-click the Syncfusion Essential Studio installer.
 The Self-ExtractorWizard opens and extracts the package automatically.
-3. The syncfusionessentialwebkit _(version).exe file gets extracted into the Temp folder.
+3. The syncfusionessentialhtmlconverter_(version).exe file gets extracted into the Temp folder.
 4. Run %temp%.
 The Temp folder opens.
-The syncfusionessentialwebkit _(version).exe file is available in one of the folders.
+The syncfusionessentialhtmlconverter_(version).exe file is available in one of the folders.
-5. Copy the syncfusionessentialwebkit _(version).exe file in local drive.
+5. Copy the syncfusionessentialhtmlconverter_(version).exe file in local drive.
 Example: D:\temp
 6. Cancel the wizard.
 7. Open the Command Prompt in administrator mode and pass the following arguments:

    **Arguments:** “Installer file path\ syncfusionessentialhtmlconverter_(version).exe” /uninstall silent

-    **Example:** “D:\Temp\ syncfusionessentialwebkit _13.2.0.30.exe" /uninstall silent
+    **Example:** “D:\Temp\ syncfusionessentialhtmlconverter_13.2.0.30.exe" /uninstall silent

 8. HTML Converter is uninstalled.